 The Naga Center does not discriminate based on gender, race, sexual orientation or any other such nonsense nor do we allow for such discrimination to rear its sad head in our classrooms.

 Thai massage puts therapists in positions that are very different from those used in massage modalities that utilize a table.
 Specifically, there can be a lot of kneeling, half lunges and squatting.
 While Thai massage can often save your wrists and hands, knee problems can make doing Thai massage on the floor a bit difficult.
-If you have knee issues that prevent you from doing floor work, please let us know such that we can advise if the class you signing up for is one that will be more difficult.
+If you have knee issues that prevent you from doing floor work, please let me know such that I can advise if the class you signing up for is one that will be more difficult.
 Most of the time we can differentiate instruction to meet the needs of a variety of students.
+Please note that Thai cupping and scraping requires that students be able to see the marks left by the tools.
+It is recommended that those with visual impairment make sure that they can see colors such as red, purple, and dark blue/black marks on skin, keeping in mind that skin comes in many colors and therefore the distinction can be subtle.

-If you have any remaining doubts, or if you have physical limitations or a learning disability that we should know about, please contact us to chat about it ahead of time.
-Please also be sure to notify us if you are pregnant or sight or hearing impaired.
+If you have any remaining doubts, or if you have physical limitations or a learning disability that we should know about, please contact me to chat about it ahead of time.
+Please also be sure to notify me if you are pregnant or sight or hearing impaired.